Cooking Gorgeous

 Notes

 • You can bake the crust up to 3 days ahead of time.
-Cover the cooled crust tightly and refrigerate until ready to fill.
+Cover it tightly and refrigerate until you're ready to fill it.

-• If you are short on time, you can use a store-bought crust.
-Just make sure to buy a deep-dish crust as a regular pie shell is not deep enough to hold all the fillings.
+• Short on time?
+A store-bought crust works fine, just make sure it's a deep-dish crust since a regular pie shell isn't deep enough for all the filling.

 Nutrition